 The NWs used in this experiment have been fabricated via MBE, by the group of Prof. A. Fontcuberta at EPFL, according to the process described previously in Section 1.4.1.
 More specifically, a GaAs 290-nm-thick core is grown on a Si(111) substrate, by the Ga-assisted method detailed in Uccelli at al. [103] and Russo-Averchi at al. [104].
-Axial growth is stopped once the NWs are about 25 μ m long by temporarily blocking the Ga flux and reducing the substrate temperature from 630°C down to 465°C. Finally, a 50-nm-thick Al{0.51}Ga{0.49}As shell is radially grown, capped by a 5 nm GaAs passivation layer to prevent oxidation and reduce surface charge density [105].
+Axial growth is stopped once the NWs are about 25 $\mu$ m long by temporarily blocking the Ga flux and reducing the substrate temperature from 630°C down to 465°C. Finally, a 50-nm-thick Al0.51Ga0.49As shell is radially grown, capped by a 5 nm GaAs passivation layer to prevent oxidation and reduce surface charge density [105].
 The radial layering of these NWs as well as their hexagonal cross-section are clearly visible in Fig. 3.1(a).

-FIGURE 3.1 | Array of GaAs/AlGaAs core-shell nanowires.

-(a) SEM close-up view of a FIB milled NW's cross-section.
+FIGURE 3.1 | Array of GaAs/AlGaAs core-shell nanowires. (a) SEM close-up view of a FIB milled NW's cross-section.
 Scale bar 100 nm. (b,c) SEM micrographs of the NW cantilevers' chip installed in the microscope.
 The sharp cleaved edge of Si helps in the focusing and navigation of the sample.
-Scale bars 10μ m.
+Scale bars $10\mu m$ .

 A small Si chip was cleaved from the original growth wafer and processed following the procedure detailed in Appendix B. In Figs. 3.1(b,c) are shown two SEM micrographs from the resulting array of NW cantilevers.
-In the presented measurements, we use two individual NWs: NW1 and NW2, however, similar results could obtained from several other NWs.
+In the measurements presented below, we use two individual NWs: NW1 and NW2, however, similar results could be obtained from several other NWs.

-The mechanical characteristics of each NWs can be determined interferometrically The experimental setup allows us .
-Light from a laser diode with wavelength of 635 nm is sent through one arm of a 50:50 fiber-optic coupler and focused by a pair of lenses to a $\sim 1 \ \mu m$ spot.
+The experimental setup allows us to determine optically the mechanical characteristics of each NW: light from a laser diode with wavelength of 635 nm is sent through one arm of a 50:50 fiber-optic coupler and focused by a pair of lenses to a $\sim 1~\mu\mathrm{m}$ spot.
 As reported in Section 2.1, the system has been only afterwards equipped with an equivalent infrared 1550 nm detection setup in order to trade spatial resolution (wider spot size) for lower power absorption.

-However, the incident power of around 5 μ W does not significantly heat the NWs as confirmed by measurements of laser power dependence and by the values of effective masses obtained from the fits $M = M{tot}/4 \sim 3.25 \times 10^{-15}$ kg which are in good agreement with the mass calculated from geometry and nominal densities1 $\rho{\text{GaAs}} = 5320 \text{ kg/m}^3$ and $\rho{\text{Al}{.49}\text{Ga}{.51}\text{As}} = 4525 \text{ kg/m}^3$.
+However, the incident power of around 5 $\mu$ W does not significantly heat the NWs as confirmed by measurements of laser power dependence and by the values of effective masses obtained from the fits $M=M{tot}/4\sim3.25\times10^{-15}$ kg which are in good agreement with the mass calculated from geometry and nominal densities $\rho{\rm GaAs}=5320~{\rm kg/m^3}$ and $\rho{\rm Al{.49}Ga{.51}As}=4525~{\rm kg/m^3}$ .